samuelim01/tp/docs/UserGuide.md

 **Note:**

 * The filter command will only return guests that match all the input values across different parameters.
-* The following parameters are filtered via a case-insensitive partial match (i.e. `guest filter n/john` returns `john` and `johnathan`).
+* The following parameters are filtered via a case-insensitive partial match (i.e. `guest filter n/john` returns `john` and `johnathan`):
   * `NAME`
   * `PHONE`
   * `EMAIL`
   * `ADDRESS`
-* The following parameters are filtered via a case-insensitive exact match (i.e. a guest with the tag `friends` would not be a valid result for the input `t/friend`).
+* The following parameters are filtered via a case-insensitive exact match (i.e. a guest with the tag `friends` would not be a valid result for the input `t/friend`):
   * `RSVP_STATUS`
   * `TABLE_NUMBER`
   * `DIETARY_REQUIREMENT`